 It is nice to see a character like Naomi, who is been traumatized since she was 12 because of her father, start changing things for herself.
 She buys a house which in a way makes things permanent like she is thinking of staying in one place.
 In the new town, she starts to step out of her comfort zone little by little.
 Xander Keaton owns a garage and plays in a cover band is fascinated by Naomi and notices her mistrust of people in general from the beginning.
 Naomi and Xander’s relationship is cute.
 He never babies her and is always blunt which Naomi admires about him.

 Just when it seemed like now things are settling down, the past comes back to haunt Naomi.
 A serial killer is imitating Naomi’s father and trailing her, closing in on her.
 The point of view of the serial killer is a little hard to read and cringe-worthy.
 The suspense is at its peak at this point and it took me a while to guess who the killer is.
 I think the author left little clues which finally added up as I was reading.
 I loved the character of Mason, Naomi’s younger brother.
-I liked all the characters in the book, each major character had a development which adds to the story.
+I liked all the characters in the book, each major character had a development that adds to the story.

-The favorite part about the book for me was the experience of the family of a serial killer.
+The favorite part of the book for me was the experience of the family of a serial killer.
 Naomi’s mother refuses to believe her husband did all those horrible things when she starts realizing it the guilt of not ever knowing this takes over.
 Mason, becomes a profiler for the FBI.
 He does as much research and reads everything possible about the psychological aspects of his father’s actions.
 Naomi isolates herself and refuses to think about her father altogether.
 Naomi’s father is in jail after the first chapter itself but there is his looming presence throughout the book in the minds of the family.
 He manipulates Naomi’s mother every time she goes to see him.

 *Get a copy by clicking on the book cover above.